bangalorebyte-cohort11/Introduction-to-SQL-ite-/README.md

 - Create a new database called backup_byte.db with the same structure as byte.db and copies all the values greater than 20.0 from byte.db to backup.db.

 - Create a database with a schema appropriate for an e-commerce website.
 You should have two tables Customers and Orders.
 The following columns are available, place them in the appropriate tables (Address, Customer_email, date_placed, Customer_ID,Order_products, Amount,Customer_phone, Order_ID ).
 In each table, choose or create the appropriate primary and foreign keys keeping in mind you would want to query and analyse data from these tables.
+Add random data to the tables and you should be able to make calls which give you, for example, Total sales (amount) for a specific date.